Sound level meter: Frequency weighting

 The second letter indicates the frequency weighting.
 "Pattern approved" sound level meters typically offer noise measurements with A, C and Z frequency weighting.

 Z-weighting represents the sound pressure equally at all frequencies.
 A-weighting, weights lower and higher frequencies much less, and has a slight boost in the mid-range, representing the sensitivity of normal human hearing at low (quiet) levels.
 C-Weighting, more sensitive to the lower frequencies, represents what humans hear when the sound is loud (near 100 dB SPL).

 The IEC 61672-1:2013 mandates the inclusion of an A-weighting filter in all sound level meters, and also describes C and Z (zero) frequency weightings.
 The older B and D frequency weightings are now obsolete and are no longer described in the standard.

 In almost all countries, the use of A-weighting is mandated to be used for the protection of workers against noise-induced hearing loss.
 The A-weighting curve was based on the historical equal-loudness contours and while arguably A-weighting is no longer the ideal frequency weighting on purely scientific grounds, it is nonetheless the legally required standard for almost all such measurements and has the huge practical advantage that old data can be compared with new measurements.
 It is for these reasons that A-weighting is the only weighting mandated by the international standard, the frequency weightings 'C' and 'Z' being options.

 Originally, the A-weighting was only meant for quiet sounds in the region of 40 dB sound pressure level (SPL), but is now mandated for all levels.
 C-weighting is however still used in the measurement of the peak value of a noise in some legislation, but B-weighting – a halfway house between 'A' and 'C' has almost no practical use.
 D-weighting was designed for use in measuring aircraft noise when non-bypass jets were being measured; after the demise of Concord, these are all military types.
-For all civil aircraft noise measurements, A-weighting is used, as is mandated by the ISO and ICAO standards.
+For civil aircraft noise measurements in the community around airports, A-weighting is used, as is mandated by the ISO and ICAO standards.
+For aircraft noise certification, EPNL is used, which still incorporates a version of the D-weighting curve.